 Kim’s research has been primarily directed toward plant cell ultrastructure, particularly with regard to the reactions of plant cells to virus infection.
-Kim is a strong believer that viruses are living entities rather than non-living.
+Kim is a strong believer that viruses are living (rather than nonliving) entities.
 He even believes that viruses can sign their names in cells of the hosts they inhabit.
-For the past 25 years, he devoted much of his time to deciphering these virus “signatures” and produced the background for an orderly recognition of these signatures during infection.
+For the past 25 years, he has devoted much of his time to deciphering these virus “signatures” and produced the background for an orderly recognition of these signatures during infection.
 He showed that viral signatures were unique for each of several groups of plant viruses.
 This information was an extremely useful component in plant virus classification and was a valuable aid in the identification of plant viruses.
 This “virus signature” concept has been widely recognized nationally as well as internationally and led to the identification of many unknown viruses and also to the discovery of new viruses.
-Discovery of the mimosa striped chlorosis virus in 1987 represents one of the significant accomplishments made through his concept.
+Discovery of the Mimosa striped chlorosis virus in 1987 represents one of the significant accomplishments made through his concept.
 This is the first plant virus with a nonenveloped, bullet-shaped particle morphology which has been shown to contain a DNA genome.
 This discovery helped establish a new virus group, the badnavirus group, which has been recognized by the International Committee on Taxonomy of Viruses.

-In recognition of his distinguished contributions in science to the university community and outstanding research accomplishment achieved, Kim received the prestigious University of Arkansas Alumni Association Award for Outstanding Research in 1989.
-He is a Fellow of the American Association for the Advancement of Science and the American Phytopathological Society, and a member of the American Society for Cell Biology, and Gamma Sigma Delta.
+In recognition of his distinguished contributions in science to the university community and outstanding research accomplishments achieved, Kim received the prestigious UA Alumni Association Award for Outstanding Research in 1989.
+He is a Fellow of the American Association for the Advancement of Science and The American Phytopathological Society and a member of the American Society for Cell Biology, and Gamma Sigma Delta.
 He has also served as an associate editor for Virology.

 Each spring semester, Kim taught a course in the use of electron microscopy in biology.
 By reputation, students knew that this was a demanding course and that long hours and meticulous work were required.
-None-the-less, this course was regularly oversubscribed.
+Nonetheless, this course was regularly overfilled.
 In addition, he has directed the Ph.D. programs of a number of graduate students, foreign and domestic.
 Some of these former students are now in positions of leadership in universities in the United States and other countries.